suncoast-devs/handbook/lessons/misc-quick-reference/interview-questions.md

 - What advice would you give to an entry-level dev?
 - What book do you think everyone on the team should read?
 - If you could master one technology this year, what would it be?
-- How do you organize your code? (module pattern, classical, inheritance?)
+- How do you organize your code? (module pattern, classical, inheritance)
 - What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
 - What is your favorite Github repo?

 ## Zingers/Misc

-- Pretending I know nothing, Explain to me how the internet works?
+- Pretending I know nothing, Explain to me how the internet works.
 - What was the last new tech-related skill that you learned?
 Why?
 How?
 - Explain to me how to use a seat belt.
 - What do you do when someone disagrees with your idea?